 A walk through Sanchi Stupa

-Here are some of the carvings found at the pillars of the gateway and let me try to explain them as much as I can.
+Here are some of the carvings found at the pillars of the gateway.
+I have tried to explain them as much as I could.

-This is one of the famous stories of Buddha – the miracle of Him walking on water.
-Here too he is not shown in the relief.
-His throne is empty on the right corner down.
-He is represented as the flooding river itself.
+There are many famous stories of Buddha depicted, such as the miracle of Him walking on water.
+Here too, he is not shown in the relief.
+His throne is empty on the right-bottom corner.
+He is represented as the flooding river.
 His disciples are waiting on a boat on the river.
-And then he walks on the river and we can see his disciples paying homage to him after the miraculous act
+Then he walks on the river, and we can see his disciples paying homage to him after his miraculous act.

 Also Read – Temples of Ayutthaya kingdom – Click Here